 As much work as possible will occur during non-rush hours to minimize traffic impact.
 Commuters and residents will be told in advance of road closures and areas of congestion.

-Is the road work just for the Wynn Boston Harbor resort?
+Is the road work just for the Encore Boston Harbor resort?

-The permitting process for Wynn Boston Harbor required that Wynn’s transportation plan must accommodate all previously permitted developments in the area—including those currently under construction and planned through 2023.
+The permitting process for Encore Boston Harbor required that Encore’s transportation plan must accommodate all previously permitted developments in the area—including those currently under construction and planned through 2023.

 How do we know that the transportation work that Wynn is paying for will be effective in managing traffic?